You might not want every page of your site visible to the world. In some cases, you’ll want to set up WordPress private pages for subscribers.

 Once you’ve set up your products and subscription plans, you can set up your product visibility.
 You’ll be able to do this whenever you add new products as well.

-Open up the product you want to edit, and underneath the product content you’ll find a box titled ‘Content Restriction’.
+Open up the product you want to edit, and underneath the product content (just like the post and pages restrictions section), you’ll find a box titled ‘Content Restriction’.
 Under ‘Display Options’, you can choose which subscription levels you want the product to display for.

 Here’s what your users will see if they don’t have the right membership level: